 idxs

-erels := etaRelations(nn, idxs, basedir) $ QEtaIdealHemmecke(QMOD0)
+erels := etaRelations(idxs, basedir) $ QEtaIdeal(MG)

-We find that the relation from Lemma 13 is (up to a factor of eta-quotients identical to the last-but-one element in the above Gröbner basis of eta-relations of level 12.
+We find that the relation from Lemma 13 is (up to a factor of eta-quotients) identical to the last-but-one element in the above Gröbner basis of eta-relations of level 12.

 dim := #idxs;

-syms := indexedSymbols("E", idxs)$QAuxiliaryTools;
+syms := indexedSymbols("e", idxs)$QAuxiliaryTools;

 D ==> HomogeneousDirectProduct(dim, NN);